caseyWebb/ali/src/web_modules/mixins/caching/README.md

 })
 ```

-Now invalidating either model will ensure that both caches are destroyed.
+Now invalidating Foo will also invalidate Bar.

+**NOTE:** This is a one-way operation, so you'll need to link both ways.
+However,
+because of the way webpack handles circular references (or rather, doesn't), we
+have to catch for this [here]().

 ##### Tracking